obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Statuses/Recurring Tasks and Custom Statuses.md

 ```
 <!-- endInclude -->

-And we have selected the Tasks setting to put [[#Order of the new task|the new recurrence below the initial one]].
+And we have selected the Tasks setting to put [[Recurring Tasks#Order of the new task|the new recurrence below the initial one]].

 Now imagine we have the **following task line**: